-For purposes of this announcement, an eligible "Indian Tribe" (including Alaska Native villages, but not regional or village corporations), must be federally recognized as listed in Indian Entities Recognized and Eligible to Receive Services from the United States Bureau of Indian Affairs, published by the Department of Interior's Bureau of Indian Affairs in the Federal Register on January 29, 2014, 79 FR 4748.
+For purposes of this announcement, an eligible "Indian Tribe" (including Alaska Native villages, but not regional or village corporations), must be federally recognized as listed in Indian Entities Recognized and Eligible to Receive Services from the United States Bureau of Indian Affairs, published by the Department of Interior's Bureau of Indian Affairs in the Federal Register on January 14, 2015, 80 FR 1942, as supplemented by the Bureau of Indian Affairs Final Determination for Federal Acknowledgment of the Pamunkey Indian Tribe effective October 6, 2015 unless the petitioner or an interested party files a request for reconsideration under § 83.11as published in the Federal Register July 8, 2015, 80 FR130.

-"Tribal Organization," for purposes of this announcement means any legally established organization of an Indian Tribe, which is controlled, sanctioned, or chartered by the recognized governing body of that Indian Tribe.
+- a) "Tribal Consortium" (plural consortia), for purposes of this announcement, means a group of Indian tribes (as defined above), that have chosen to submit a single application.
+Under this announcement, a Tribal Consortium is eligible to submit an application provided the application is submitted by a single Indian tribe representing the Consortium. - b) "Tribal Organization," for purposes of this announcement means any legally established organization of an Indian Tribe, which is controlled, sanctioned, or chartered by the recognized governing body of that Indian Tribe.
 A "Tribal Organization" may include, but is not limited to, a subsidiary, subdivision, or instrumentality of an Indian Tribe, established under Congressional, State or Tribal law to act on behalf of an Indian Tribe.
-Applications may be submitted by an authorized "Tribal Organization", provided evidence of the authority to submit an Application, relative to the proposed project, is supplied as part of the Application.
+Applications may be submitted by an authorized "Tribal Organization", provided evidence of the authority to submit an application, relative to the proposed project, is supplied as part of the application.
 Evidence may include, but is not limited to, a constitution, resolution, ordinance, executive order, charter or other legal documentation.
-EERE will determine the sufficiency of the authorization based on the evidence submitted as part of the Application.

-"Inter-Tribal Organization," for purposes of this announcement, means any organization comprised of two or more Indian Tribes, established under Congressional, State, or Tribal law to act on behalf of the participating Indian Tribes.
-"Inter-Tribal Organizations" may include, but are not limited to, inter-tribal councils, regional tribal organizations or associations, and tribal federations.
-Applications may be submitted by an authorized "Inter-Tribal Organization", provided evidence of the authority to submit an Application, relative to the proposed project, is supplied as part of the Application.
+DOE will determine the sufficiency of the authorization based on the evidence submitted as part of the application. - c) "Inter-Tribal Organization," for purposes of this announcement, means any organization comprised of two or more Indian Tribes, established under Congressional, State, or Tribal law to act on behalf of the participating Indian Tribes.
+"Inter-Tribal Organizations" may include, but are not limited to, intertribal councils, regional tribal organizations or associations, Alaska regional development organizations, and tribal federations.
+Applications may be submitted by an authorized "Inter-Tribal Organization", provided evidence of the authority to submit an application, relative to the proposed project, is supplied as part of the application.
 Evidence may include, but is not limited to, a resolution, ordinance, executive order, charter, P.L.
 93-638 contract, self-governance compact, or other legal documentation.
-EERE will determine the sufficiency of the authorization based on the evidence submitted as part of the Application.
+DOE will determine the sufficiency of the authorization based on the evidence submitted as part of the application.